 Jenny Mabbott (Head of Collections and Engagement) introduces People History Museum of Manchester and its role in #CultureLabs.

 CultureLabs - Partner: Finnish Heritage Agency/MuseovirastoCultureLabs - Recipes for social innovation

 Suvi Sillanpää (Project planner) introduces Finnish Heritage Agency / Museovirasto and its role in #CultureLabs.

 CULTURELABS project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 770158.
-The sole responsibility for the content of this website lies with the authors.
+The sole responsibility for the content published on this website lies with the authors.
 The EU is not responsible for any use that may be made of the information contained therein.